 Email can be "lost" for many reasons.
 Diagnosing the reason is not always a simple task.
 If you have stopped receiving your email notifications, here are some troubleshooting steps to take (from simplest to more complicated).

 1. Did the paper have content for that day?
 If there was no content for the edition, no email will be sent.

 If so, your promotion may be in "manual mode".
-To check, visit your Control center and check the Promotion section to see whether your notifications (emails, posts, tweets) are going out automatically or need to be sent out manually.
+To check, visit your paper's promotion settings to see whether your notifications (emails, posts, tweets) are going out automatically or need to be sent out manually.

 If Promotion is set to Manual, you will get an email each time the paper is automatically updated informing you that your paper has been updated and is ready for review and promotion.
-Once you have edited and approved the content, you should manually push the "Send Notifications Now" button, shown above, and found in your Control Center.
+Once you have edited and approved the content, you should manually push the "Send Notifications Now" button, shown above, and found in your paper's settings.

-If Promotion is set to Manual, no emails (or tweets) will be sent out until you approve your paper and click "Send Notifications Now".
+If Promotion is set to Manual, no newsletters (or tweets) will be sent out until you approve your paper and click "Send Notifications Now".
 Instead, you will receive an email letting you know your paper has updated and is ready for your review.